2020 Formula One World Championship

-Lewis Hamilton secured his seventh Drivers' Championship, equalling the record of most Championships.
+Lewis Hamilton won a record equalling seventh Drivers' Championship, driving for Mercedes, his fourth title in a row.

 Valtteri Bottas was runner-up, also driving for Mercedes.

 Max Verstappen finished the season in third place, driving for Red Bull Racing-Honda.

 Mercedes secured their seventh consecutive Constructors' Championship.

 Red Bull finished second in the Constructors' Championship.

 McLaren finished third, their best result since 2012.

 The 2020 FIA Formula One World Championship was the motor racing championship for Formula One cars which was the 71st running of the Formula One World Championship.
 It marked the 70th anniversary of the first Formula One World Drivers' Championship.
 The championship was recognised by the governing body of international motorsport, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for open-wheel racing cars.
 Drivers and teams competed for the titles of World Drivers' Champion and World Constructors' Champion, respectively.